stupidestOne/geneticProgramming/README.md

-# geneticProgramming
+# genetic programming
 A simple sample of genetic programming

 #Just a summary about the first assignment of AI.

 I used genetic algorithm to achieve a simple TLU to solve the binary classification problem.
 The training set has 49 instances that each instance has 9 variables and 1 label named "training-set.csv".

 Generally, one genetic algorithm includes several parts: